The global non-linear stability of the Kerr-de Sitter family of black holes: Introduction

 In terms of the maximal globally hyperbolic development (MGHD) of the initial data $(h,k)$, Theorem~\ref{ThmIntroBaby} states that the MGHD contains a subset isometric to $\Omega^\circ$ on which the metric decays at an exponential rate to $g_b$.

-We stress that a \emph{single} member of the Kerr--de~Sitter family is \emph{not} stable: Small perturbations of the initial data of, say, a Schwarzschild--de~Sitter black hole, will in general result in a solution which decays to a Kerr--de~Sitter metric with slightly different mass and non-zero angular momentum.
+We stress that a \emph{single} member of the Kerr--de~Sitter family is \emph{not} stable: small perturbations of the initial data of, say, a Schwarzschild--de~Sitter black hole, will in general result in a solution which decays to a Kerr--de~Sitter metric with slightly different mass and non-zero angular momentum.
+We are not aware of any way by which one can determine the final black hole parameters $b$, but which does not require finding the global solution of the initial value problem.
+Investigating any such method, potentially via making a connection to different notions of mass on asymptotically hyperbolic manifolds \cite{WangAHMMass,ZhangAHMMass,ChruscielHerzlichAHMMass,ChenWangYauConserved}, would be a very interesting problem.

-Earlier global non-linear stability results for the Einstein equation include Fried\-rich's work \cite{FriedrichStability} on the stability of $(3+1)$-dimensional de~Sitter space, the monumental proof by Christodoulou and Klainerman \cite{ChristodoulouKlainermanStability} of the stability of $(3+1)$-dimensional Minkowski space, and partial simplifications and extensions of these results by Anderson \cite{AndersonStabilityEvenDS} on higher-dimensional de~Sitter spacetimes, Lindblad and Rodnianski \cite{LindbladRodnianskiGlobalExistence,LindbladRodnianskiGlobalStability}, Bieri--Zipser \cite{BieriZipserStability} and Speck \cite{SpeckEinsteinMaxwell} on Minkowski space, further Ringstr\"om \cite{RingstromEinsteinScalarStability} for a general Einstein--scalar field system, as well as the work by Rodnianski and Speck \cite{RodnianskiSpeckEulerEinsteinDS} (and the related \cite{SpeckFluidExpanding}) on Friedmann--Lema\^{i}tre--Robertson--Walker spacetimes; see \S\ref{SubsecIntroPrev} for further references.
-Theorem~\ref{ThmIntroBaby} is the first result for the Einstein equation proving an \emph{orbital stability} statement (i.e.\ decay to a member of a family of spacetimes, rather than decay to the spacetime one is perturbing), and the flexibility of the techniques we use should allow for investigations of many further orbital stability questions; natural examples are the non-linear stability of the Kerr--Newman--de~Sitter family of rotating and charged black holes as solutions of the coupled Einstein--Maxwell system, and the stability of higher-dimensional black holes.
+Earlier global non-linear stability results for the Einstein equation include Fried\-rich's work \cite{FriedrichStability} on the stability of $(3+1)$-dimensional de~Sitter space, the monumental proof by Christodoulou and Klainerman \cite{ChristodoulouKlainermanStability} of the stability of $(3+1)$-dimensional Minkowski space.
+Partial simplifications and extensions of these results were proved by Anderson \cite{AndersonStabilityEvenDS} on higher-dimensional de~Sitter spacetimes, Lindblad and Rodnianski \cite{LindbladRodnianskiGlobalExistence,LindbladRodnianskiGlobalStability} and Bieri--Zipser \cite{BieriZipserStability} on Minkowski space, further Ringstr\"om \cite{RingstromEinsteinScalarStability} for a general Einstein--scalar field system, as well as by Rodnianski and Speck \cite{RodnianskiSpeckEulerEinsteinDS} (and the related \cite{SpeckFluidExpanding}) on Friedmann--Lema\^{i}tre--Robertson--Walker spacetimes; see \S\ref{SubsecIntroPrev} for further references.
+Theorem~\ref{ThmIntroBaby} is the first result for the Einstein equation proving an \emph{orbital stability} statement (i.e.\ decay to a member of a family of spacetimes, rather than decay to the spacetime one is perturbing), and the flexibility of the techniques we use should allow for investigations of many further orbital stability questions.
+Natural examples are the non-linear stability of the Kerr--Newman--de~Sitter family of rotating and charged black holes as solutions of the coupled Einstein--Maxwell system,\footnote{Since the first version of this paper, this has been accomplished by the first author \cite{HintzKNdSStability}.} and the stability of higher-dimensional black holes.